 San Diego is home to a great trolley service and best of all, it stops right at the Convention Center, in two different spots: Across from Hall A (Convention Center Station at Harbor Drive and First Ave.), and near Hall D (Gaslamp Station at Harbor Drive and Fifth Ave.).

-MTS has updated their website with information about Comic-Con 2015; click here to visit their website.
+MTS has a special website page dedicated to Comic-Con 2016; click here to visit their website.
 You can also use their online Trip Planner tool to plan your trip to Comic-Con at the San Diego Convention Center.
-Once again, MTS is offering special rates on day and multi-day passes for travel to and from Comic-Con.
-Check their website for details.

-Getting to Comic-Con is just a quick Trolley ride from Mission Valley, Old Town, Qualcomm Stadium, and park-and-ride facilities all over the map.
+Getting to Comic-Con is just a quick Trolley ride from Mission Valley, Old Town, Qualcomm Stadium, and park-and-ride facilities throughout San Diego.

 Coaster Commuter Train